harrysingh1991/tvh-m3u-generator/README.md

 A list is generated after the first time the playlist URL is called.

-The playlist and epg are accessible via a web server available via the machine's IP.
-The list can be accessed via a local dns name or proxy.
+The playlist and epg are accessible from a web server available via the machine's IP.
+The URL's also automatically change is the web server is accessed by a local dns name or proxy.

 Docker Compose Example: